Kenneth King (artist)

-Kenneth King, born in Dublin, Ireland (1939 - 2019) was a notable international marine artist who was a Chaplain in the Royal Navy before he became a full-time artist.
-King's studio, "Straid Studio-Gallery", is in Glencolmcille, a Gaeltacht or Irish language speaking region in County Donegal, Ireland.
+Kenneth King (1939 – 17 August 2019) was an Irish marine artist, who was a Chaplain in the Royal Navy before he became a full-time artist.
+King's studio, Straid Studio-Gallery, was in Glencolmcille in County Donegal, Ireland.

+Work

-King's father was Richard King, best known for his designs of Irish postage stamps and his work in stained glass.
+King was born in Dublin; his father was artist Richard King, who designed Irish postage stamps and worked in stained glass.

-King specialises in depicting the naval and merchant shipping of Ireland, as well as seascapes of the country's coastline and lighthouses.
+King specialised in depicting the naval and merchant shipping of Ireland, as well as seascapes of the country's coastline and lighthouses.
 He has been commissioned by the Royal National Lifeboat Institution, Irish Shipping, An Post, Bord Iascaigh Mhara, the Maritime Institute of Ireland and the Office of Public Works.